Park Min-young Biography

 Park Min-young is a South Korean actress known for her successful television shows such as ‘City Hunter’ and ‘Healer’.
 She made her acting debut in 2006 with the sitcom ‘Unstoppable High Kick’ and played a dramatic role in 2007’s ‘I Am Sam’.
 After that, she hasn’t quite looked back and has relentlessly worked hard to make her way to the top.
 ‘Sungkyunkwan Scandal’ was a historical drama epic which became a national sensation quickly in 2010 and Park became a household name in South Korea and also won three awards for her performance at that year’s KBS Drama Awards.
 ‘I am Sam’ and ‘Healer’ are two other of her series’ for which she won awards for her performance.
 But sadly, her film career never picked up the pace that she intended and she managed to do only one film ‘The Cat’ in all those years that she has been active.
 She states the lack of interesting offers as the main reason for her disappearance from the big screen.

 - Park Min-young has been linked with many actors in the past, but maintains that she is currently single.
 She was previosuly in a relationship with Lee Min Ho but the couple broke up.
-Park Min-young was also rumoured to be in a relationship with her co-stars, Park Seo Joon and Song Joong-ki, but she has denied it.In her free time, Park likes to cook for her friends and also happens to be an ardent coffee and cake lover.
+Park Min-young was also rumoured to be in a relationship with her co-stars, Park Seo Joon and Song Joong-ki, but she has denied it.

 People Also Viewed